 You might be able to spot how high the pollen count is when you walk outside to see everything with a yellow hue – not to mention your child sneezing, sniffling, or watery-eyed.
 This can be made even worse if it’s a particularly windy day, as the wind kicks the pollen up into the air and makes it easier to breathe in.
 This is why it’s important to keep track of the pollen count each day.

 The pollen count is a measure of pollen particles in the air each day and is an indication of how badly you or your child might be affected by seasonal allergies.
 The higher the count, the more likely your child will start to suffer from symptoms.
 Make note of the pollen count forecast and the weather forecast and plan outdoor activities accordingly.

 Contact Raleigh Child Care Center Primary Beginnings Today

-Come out to visit a 5 Star rated child care center today at Primary Beginnings by calling either 919-790-6888 for our Spring Forest Road center or 919-785-0303 for our North Hills Drive center, or message us through our contact form.
+Come out to visit our 5-Star rated child care center today located in North Raleigh by calling either 919-790-6888 for our Spring Forest Road center or 919-785-0303 for our North Hills Drive center.
+Alternatively, fill out the contact form below.